At the Summit

 Barry Diller on company building “Equity is built by holding on.”

-Question – How much time do you spend on MySpace?
-Unanimous response, “2-4 hours a day” because “I want to get my profile just right” and “I like it when people tell me they love my MySpace page” and “When I check my MySpace page it is like Christmas morning with the presents under the tree.”
+On the Teen panel (which was not nearly as good this year).
+Question “ How much time do you spend on MySpace?
+Unanimous response, “2-4 hours a day” “because I want to get my profile just right” and “I like it when people tell me they love my MySpace page” and “When I check my MySpace page it is like Christmas morning with the presents under the tree.”

-Question - Who do you trust more Yahoo or Google?
-Unanimous response, “Google.”
-They will regret that.
+Question – Who do you trust more Yahoo or Google?
+Unanimous response, “Google.” They will regret that.

 Best eye candy came from Microsoft labs.